alejandroMAD/coding-essentials/README.md

 <h3 id="lineage-requirements">1.2 Project Requirements:</h3>

-<p>Write a program in the Java programming language, using Eclipse or another IDE, with several types of Robot classes to perform several types of calculations and activities to produce a console output as described in the following points:<p>
+Write a program in the Java programming language, using Eclipse or another IDE, with several types of Robot classes to perform several types of calculations and activities to produce a console output as described in the following points:

 1. Define an abstract superclass ```Robot``` that will serve as the basis for creating all robots.
 A ```Robot``` will always have a ```name``` and ```serialNumber```, both of type String.
 Create the necessary fields for the ```Robot``` class and a properly parameterized constructor.
 2. The abstract superclass ```Robot``` will also have a static field ```robotCount``` to count how many objects of type ```Robot``` have been constructed.
 You must encapsulate these properties so they're not visible outside the class and define the appropriate _getters_ and _setters_ to retrieve or update the class variables, but don't make a setter for ```robotCount``` in order to prevent any external tampering of the construction counter behavior.